Posts Tagged ‘Alternative History’

 Vanita shoved through the sea of reporters all making their way to the young couple.
 She almost reached him when another reporter pushed ahead of her and got the man’s attention.
 “We are with George Kohler, the director of tonight’s world premiere.”
 The reporter said.
 “George this isn’t your first rodeo, but are you confident about how your audience will receive this?”

-“The early buzz is this film is quite scary.”
+“Early buzz is this film is quite scary.”
 The reporter followed up with his next question.
 “Your name is fast becoming associated with the horror genre.
 What is next for you?”

 Finally, managing to squeeze her way through the crowd, Vanita reached George.
 “Vanita Williams, Inside Entertainment.
 Word is you’ve added elements of cannibalism and other shocking content to what you refer to as a classic.
 There is already some controversy surrounding this film, as some say this was inspired by the late Wisconsin serial killer Jeffrey Dahmer.”

 Billy loved it when Vanita got under someone’s skin.
-He smirked as he could see George’s face instantly shifted from being happy go lucky to irritated and stern as he answered “Dahmer was a sick man and I in no way took influence from him.
+He smirked as he could see George’s face instantly shifted from being happy go lucky to irritated and stern as he answered, “Dahmer was a sick man and I in no way took influence from him.
 This movie is a period piece, and I hope it lives up to the original and the legacy it left for so many of us.”
 Vanita had one more question, and she knew this one would be the killer.

-As George approached his family at the entrance to the theater his father asked “What’s wrong son, that reporter piss you off?”
-Then, laughing, he added. ” They didn’t say jack shit to me!”
+As George and his date approached his family at the entrance to the theater his father asked, “What’s wrong son, that reporter piss you off?”
+Then, laughing, he added.
+“They didn’t say jack shit to me!”

 Holding his date’s hand tightly, George answered “I’ll tell you later.”